arm-university/Rapid-Embedded-Education-Kit/Materials/Module_8/README.md

 - **NUCLEO-F401RE**, or another suitable Mbed OS 6 compatible development board.
 A full list of compatible devices can be found here: https://os.mbed.com/platforms, note that outputs may have to be reconfigured for devices following a different standard.

-* A breadboard, 2 x 100Ω resistors, 2 x 10kΩ potentiometers, 1 x speaker (ABI-001-RC), 3 x RGB LED.

-The code skeleton, which includes some support for implementing the task in [section 5.1](#51-Define-the-Music-Note-and-Beat-Length), [section 5.2](#52-Your-Application-Code) should be found in the same folder as this manual.

 # 3 Hardware Setup

-## 3.1 Pin Layout [TO BE CHANGED]

 In this experiment, we are going to use the Nucleo F401RE board.
 The pin descriptions for the board can be found below: